spngybot/custom-models/README.md

 Contributing:

 We welcome contributions to this repository!
 If you have a custom model and would like to share it here, please consider creating a pull request.

-License:

-This repository is licensed under the License Name.
-Be sure to replace "[License Name]" with the actual license used for your project (e.g. MIT License, Apache License).